 UGA Salary Statistics

 The University of Georgia is a national leader in the number of students each year who receive the very top national academic scholarships.
-Since 1996, UGA has produced seven Rhodes Scholars, 37 Goldwater, ten Truman, seven Udall, six Merage, five Gates Cambridge, four Marshall and three Mitchell Scholars.
-UGA has produced 21 Fulbright Scholars in the past two years.
-In 2008, UGA was the only public university in America with two Rhodes Scholars.
-In 2003, UGA scored a “grand slam,” being the only public university in America with winners of the Rhodes, Marshall, Truman, and Goldwater Scholarships in the same year.
+In the last 20 years, UGA has produced more Rhodes Scholars than all but two public universities in America with 24 total recipients.
+UGA scored a “grand slam” in 2013 being the only public university in America with winners of the Rhodes, Marshall, Truman, and Goldwater Scholarships in the same year.

-- UGA is tied for 18th in U.S. News & World Report’s 2011 list of the 50 top public universities in America.
+- UGA ranked No. 16 in U.S. News & World Report’s 2018 list of the best public universities in America.

-- Kiplinger's magazine ranks UGA 9th on its list of best values among 100 public colleges and universities in America.
+- Kiplinger's magazine ranks UGA No. 10 on its list of best values among 100 public colleges and universities in America.

-- In U.S. News & World Report rankings of undergraduate “Best Business Programs,” the Terry College is ranked 28th among all schools and 16th among public institutions.
-Other undergraduate rankings include: insurance program, 2nd; and real estate program, 3rd.
+- In U.S. News & World Report rankings of undergraduate “Best Business Programs,” the Terry College is ranked No. 24.

 First Year Student Profile